Why should schools celebrate the end of the year?

 Summer is a time for students to continue growing in their personal development.
 Have students create personalized bucket lists about what they’d like to accomplish within the next two months or so.
 Encourage them to think about how such short-term goals can ladder up to longer-term goals and dreams.
 For instance, maybe they want to practice their photography skills with the hopes of becoming a journalist one day.
 Or perhaps they want to improve their volleyball skills with the goal of making the school team next year.

 Remind students that strong goals are SMART* goals (*Specific, Measurable, Attainable, Realistic, and Time-bound).
 Capture these summer bucket lists so kids can reflect on their progress at summer’s end.
 In this Flocabulary video lesson, teachers introduce setting and reaching goals using the SMART acronym.
-Students learn to set goals that are specific, measurable, actionable, realistic, and time-based.
+Learn how to combine the power of Nearpod and Flocabulary with these tips.

 10. Avoid the summer slide and summer slump